 What does surveillance, which usually seems abstract, really mean?
-IM INNER KREIS approaches this current social question in a very personal and concrete way: What are the consequences of surveillance for the individual and for society as a whole?
+INTO THE CIRCLE approaches this current social question in a very personal and concrete way: What are the consequences of surveillance for the individual and for society as a whole?
 How free can people who are under surveillance be?

 Director: Hannes Obens and Claudia Morar